JeffreyTaylor/hapi-vue-template/README.md

 ### Babel
 * **Link**: http://babeljs.io/
 * **Used for**: Transpiling es6 code to es5
 * **Reason**: I'd actually love to get rid of this dependency.
-However, because node.js allows me to write arrow functions ([not yet supported in all browsers](http://caniuse.com/#feat=arrow-functions)) and require statements, it makes sense that I can do it on the front end as well.
+However, because node.js allows me to write arrow functions ([not yet supported in all browsers](http://caniuse.com/#feat=arrow-functions)) and es6 classes ([not yet supported in all browsers](http://caniuse.com/#feat=es6-class)), it makes sense that I can do it on the front end as well.
 Therefore, I use babel to transpile a little bit of fancy javascript down to ES5.

 # Coming soon